ldurazo/mcd-EDA/README.md

 ### Violence against women and top women chess players in developing countries

 Please refer to `main.rmd` file to see all instructions to play and see the exploratory data analysis.
-A pdf version has been generated in the homonimous file of pdf extension.
+A pdf version has been generated in the homonymous file of pdf extension.

 To obtain the tidy data set, execute all chunks in the R markdown file.
 Alternatively, the outputs have been excluded from .gitignore for a limited time.